Open-EO/openeo-vue-components/README.md

 ### `Capabilities`

 Visualizes all the server information of the back-end.
 Shows the title, description, back-end version, `SupportedFeatures` and `BillingPlans`.
+May add `SupportedFileFormats`, `SupportedServiceTypes` and `UdfRuntimes`.

 **Properties:**
 - `capabilities` (object): Capabilities response as defined by the openEO API.
 - `url` (string): URL to the API
 - `serviceTypes` (object): If given, shows the supported web service types.
 - `fileFormats` (object): If given, shows the supported file formats (input and output).
+- `udfRuntimes` (object): If given, shows the supported UDF runtimes.

 ### `Collection`